facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 String code, String message, WritableMap userInfo, Throwable throwable
 ```

 For more detail, you can find the `Promise.java` interface [here](https://github.com/facebook/react-native/blob/master/ReactAndroid/src/main/java/com/facebook/react/bridge/Promise.java#L1).
 If `userInfo` is not provided, ReactNative will set it to null.
 For the rest of the parameters React Native will use a default value.
 The `message` argument provides the error `message` shown at the top of an error call stack.
-Below is an example of the error message shown in Javascript from the following reject call in Java.
+Below is an example of the error message shown in JavaScript from the following reject call in Java.

 Java reject call: